ekzhang/jute/README.md

   for Jupyter.

-In most cases Jute is simpler, more streamlined, and faster than alternatives, but it is less compatible with the existing Jupyter ecosystem.
+In most cases Jute is simpler, more streamlined, and faster than alternatives, but it may be less compatible with the existing Jupyter ecosystem.

 ## Technical

 Tauri, React, Rust.

-Making an alternate frontend is only possible due to the excellent engineering effort of the Jupyter Project to build its software in composable, well-specified parts.
+Making an alternate frontend is only possible due to the moumental engineering effort of the Jupyter Project.

 ## Author